logaretm/vee-validate/docs/content/guide/global-validators.md

 - `true` if the validation passed
 - `string` if the validation failed and there is an error message to display
-- `false` if validation fails, in that case vee-validate will try to generate an error message using `config.defaultMessage`
+- `false` if validation fails, in that case, vee-validate will try to generate an error message using `config.defaultMessage`
 - `Promise` if you have an asynchronous rule, the promise must either resolve to `string` or `true`

 <doc-tip title="Rules Placement">

-You should make the `defineRule` calls in your application entry-point file to make sure your forms have access to them, otherwise you may risk a form not being able to use some global rules because they weren't defined then.
-Here is some common entry points:
+You should make the `defineRule` calls in your application entry-point file to make sure your forms have access to them, otherwise, you may risk a form not being able to use some global rules because they weren't defined then.
+Here are some common entry points:

 - In vue-cli applications that would be the `src/main.js` file
 - In a Nuxt application, you need to create a `plugins/vee-validate.js` file and register it in `nuxt.config.js`